Two-Part Art

 Support

-Two-Part Art is supported by Adobe, the California Arts Council, a state agency.
+Two-Part Art is made possible by major support from California Arts Council, a state agency.

 Education programs at the San José Museum of Art are made possible by lead support from California Arts Council and Sally Lucas; major support from the Leo M. Shortino Family Foundation; generous support from the Koret Foundation, KPMG, SV Creates in partnership with Santa Clara County, Tech CU, Daphne and Stuart Wells; additional support from the City of San Jose, Lucia Cha, Priscilla Chou, and the Walter and Karla Goldschmidt Foundation; and significant endowment support from the William Randolph Hearst Foundation.